FAQ

 Additionally, both toppers and wigs can be styled into elegant updos, making them great choices for special occasions like weddings.

-For a human hair wig, always use a sulfate-free shampoo, like our recommended products.
+For a human hair wig, always use a sulfate-free shampoo, like our recommended products below.
 Begin by filling the sink with cool to lukewarm water, adding a small amount of shampoo, and mixing it well.
 Gently place the wig in the water, allowing it to flow naturally, and softly massage the shampoo into the hair.

 Afterward, rinse thoroughly, then add a bit of conditioner to the water.
 Ensure the conditioner only touches the mid-lengths and ends of the hair, avoiding the roots, as conditioner can loosen the knots.
 Finally, rinse with running water to remove any residue.